 It’s also important to fully understand what your lease entails.
-In other words, make sure there are no hidden costs associated with your lease so that you don’t have a shock after you’ve committed to your new location.
+Make sure there are no hidden costs associated with your lease, so that you don’t have a shock after you’ve committed to your new location.

-Step 3 – If all else fails, Hire an Office Finder
+Step 3 – If all else fails, hire an office finder

 The advantage of using this service is that you don’t have to spend weeks and months running around London looking for that ideal location.

 Step 4 – Other Things You Need to Consider